API Reference

 GET /api/debug/ma

-Section titled “GET /api/debug/ma”Dump MA integration state for diagnostics: now-playing cache keys, discovered groups, per-client player IDs, and live queue IDs fetched from the MA WebSocket.
+Section titled “GET /api/debug/ma”Debug dump of MA cache keys, discovered groups, per-client player IDs, and live queue IDs fetched from the MA WebSocket.

 Section titled “Bluetooth Control”POST /api/bt/reconnect